Bell Hill

 Where can you locate a community partner that assists with the Michigan Energy Assistance Program (MEAP) in your area?

-The state publishes an annual grant fact sheet that lists every partner, giving you direct access to local support and energy resources.
+The state publishes an annual grant fact sheet that lists every partner, giving you direct access to local support, nutrition help, and energy resources.

 Visit the Michigan Energy Assistance Program website to view the directory, then select the agency nearest your ZIP code.